tanguilp/asteroid/guides/oauth2/jar.md

 Asteroid implements the draft RFC JWT Secured Authorization Request (JAR) ([draft-ietf-oauth-jwsreq-19](https://tools.ietf.org/html/draft-ietf-oauth-jwsreq-19)).

+## Parameters

+Contrary to OpenID Connect, this draft specification requires that all OAuth2 parameters not in the request object must be ignored.
+They are therefore removed before further processing.

 ## Signing and encryption keys

 A request object can be either: